Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6, no other Scales feat.

 Your scales became junky and hard over the course of your adventures.
-You gain the following benefits:

 * Your natural AC changes to 15 + your Dexterity modifier.
 * As an Action you can roll yourself into a ball granting you a bonus of 3 to your AC.
 While rolled together you can’t use any other actions than unfolding yourself.
 Additionally, if you are on a hill or other slanted surface you can roll it down like a wheel gaining a movement speed of 50ft.
 You can try to attack someone while rolling make a melee weapon attack using your Strength modifier + your Proficiency bonus.
 If you hit the creature takes damage equal to your Strength modifier plus 1d6 for every 10ft you spent rolling before impacting the creature, you take half as much damage.